Improvements, repairs and maintenance. All sound similar but are treated differently by the Australian Tax Office (ATO).

 Examples of maintenance include:

-While a repair essentially restores something to its original state and maintenance prevents the property from deteriorating, an improvement upgrades and advances your investment property.
+While a repair restores something to its original state and maintenance prevents the property from deteriorating, an improvement upgrades and advances your investment property.

 Examples of improvements include: